lrbmike/super_clipboard/README.md

    - Click the extension icon in the browser toolbar to open the clipboard panel
    - Select text on a webpage, right-click, and choose "Copy to Super Clipboard" to add content to the clipboard

+## Privacy and Data Storage

+All clipboard content collected by this extension is stored locally within your browser's storage.
+No data is transmitted to any external servers or third parties.
+The extension respects your privacy by:

+- Storing all data locally in your browser's storage area
+- Not collecting or transmitting any personal information
+- Not tracking your browsing activities
+- Not sharing data with any external services

+Your clipboard history remains private and secure, accessible only to you on your local machine.

 ## Interface Overview

 ### Main Panel